 Is a picture worth a thousand words?
 Or perhaps, an image is worth a thousand numbers.
 Definitively!
 If you ask Miriah Meyer, a new strategic recruitment in WASP.

 How is it possible to make sense of all the data that is generated in our modern society?
 Professor Miriah Meyer, a new strategic recruitment in WASP, focuses her research on solving these questions.
 Designing new, innovative visualizations with and for people in the world, is the major focus in Miriah Meyers research.
 Her cornerstones are interdisciplinary collaborations for solving scientific questions in several fields.
-This includes working both people within and outside the academy, and to solve questions both related to research and to our every-day lives.
+This includes working with people both within and outside the academy, and to solve questions both related to research and to our every-day lives.

 As a result of her wide collaborations, Miriah has been able to broaden her knowledges in new fields: